maisSistemasDev/mais-git-runner/README.md

 ## Customization

-You can customize the runner by changing the environment variables in the .env file:
+You can customize the runner by changing the environment variables in the docker-compose.yaml file:

 RUNNER_NAME: The name of the runner as it will appear on GitHub.